ppscpi

 • CLOCK:STREAMER? - query the measured streamer clock frequency in Hz

-• STREAM - send the currently loaded sequence and trigger execution
+• STREAM - send the loaded sequence and trigger execution

-• DISCONNECT - close the current client session; the ppscpi server keeps running
+• DISCONNECT - close the client session; the ppscpi server keeps running

 • TERMINATE - stop the ppscpi server process